 The opinions of people who spoke with us were that the service was good.
 People told us they were happy with the staff and felt that the staff understood their care needs.
-People confirmed that staff mostly stayed for the length of time allocated, however there were issues with staff arriving on time and with no consistency of staff providing their care.
+People confirmed that staff mostly stayed for the length of time allocated; however there were issues with staff arriving on time and with no consistency of staff providing their care.
 People confirmed that calls were rarely missed and that an on-call system was always available.
 All of the people we spoke with had no complaints about the service.

-The staff employed by T L Care (NW) Limited knew the people they were supporting and the care they needed.
-People who used the domiciliary service and staff told us that T L Care (NW) Limited was well led and staff told us that they felt well supported in their roles.
-We saw that the registered manager, office manager and senior staff had a visible presence and it was obvious that they knew the people who they supported really well.
+The staff employed by Bluebird Care (Liverpool) knew the people they were supporting and the care they needed.
+People who used the domiciliary service and staff told us that Bluebird Care (Liverpool) was well led and staff told us that they felt well supported in their roles.
+We saw that the provider, the registered manager and senior staff had a visible presence and it was obvious that they knew the people who they supported really well.